 Plans change, mistakes happen, you meet people who are doing something different and you want to tag along.
-If you book everything from hotels to tours you are really limiting yourself to that very specific itinerary, meaning you can’t deviate without loosing money on deposits.
+If you book everything from hotels to tours you are really limiting yourself to that very specific itinerary, meaning you can’t deviate without losing money on deposits.

 Try booking your first three nights before you arrive in a new city or country, and go from there!
 It sounds scary, and it can be, but trust yourself.
-You will meet people who can become your best friends after a night and now you can travel with them for a while!
+You will meet people who can become your best friends after one night and now you can travel with them for a while!
 You might hear of something you just have to see and it’s in a different direction, go see it!
 Let nothing hold you back.

 Research and plan.